-The Council has a separate SEN Transport policy for children that have an Education and Health Care Plan (EHCP) or have a full Statement of SEN which is being is due to be converted to an EHCP.
-The Council must provide transport for your child if they live under the statutory walking distance but because of a special need or disability it would be unreasonable to expect them to walk.
+The Council has a separate SEN Transport policy for children that have an Education and Health Care Plan (EHCP) or have a full Statement of SEN which is due to be converted to an EHCP.
+The Council must provide transport for your child if they, attend their nearest qualifying school, live under the statutory walking distance but because of a special need or disability it would be unreasonable to expect them to walk to school.